mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 3. Habitation Spheres
 The aliens lived in these spherical rooms.
-The central room in each chamber is a meeting room – in the centre of the chamber is a circular table and a half-dozen chairs.
+The central room in each chamber is a meeting room – in the center of the chamber is a circular table and a half-dozen chairs.
 Pressing a control on a chair’s arm causes a screen to shimmer into visibility above the table.
 Other cryptic devices, perhaps food preparation or medical equipment,